School Counseling FAQ

 - I’m not sure graduate school is for me.
 Does it make sense for me to start at Millersville as a non- degree student and then apply for admission into the program?

-- What kind of education and psychology courses are considered acceptable as prerequisites for admission?
+- What kind of psychology courses are considered acceptable as prerequisites for admission?

 - Can I take my psychology prerequisites after I’m admitted to the program?